 Gauri: Most of my storytelling work has been with adults or young adults.
 I work with storytelling mainly in India and Europe.
 In Europe, much of my storytelling work has been with migrant communities, first as an anthropologist-academic, then as an ESOL teacher designing creative language courses and later as a storyteller.

 Much of this work springs from my work with displaced communities in India as an anthropologist since 1995, and my experience of being an adult migrant to the UK since 1999.
-I also used to work with an environmental organisation in India since 1992.
+I have also worked with an environmental organisation in India since 1992.

 I return to India for 3 months every year.
-I conduct workshops in storytelling for adults from different background since 2011, and direct and tell stories since then as well as storytelling performance evenings.
-I have also developed storytelling workshops to teach maths for children in Indian schools.
+I have conducted workshops in storytelling for adults from different background since 2011, and have directed and told stories since then, as well as storytelling performance evenings.
+I have also developed storytelling workshops to teach maths to children in Indian schools.

 So, I have been storytelling in schools (primary, secondary: pupils and Inset), FE colleges, borough Councils, NGO's, Companies, community organisations etc. over the last twenty years.
 I have worked in many parts of the UK and also in Uganda, Tanzania, Sierra Leone, Egypt, Grenada and Jamaica.